duckfuss/duckfuss.github.io/CallumIsWrong.md

 > ### ⚠️  Important:
+> - I do **not** believe you are a racist, however I do believe you are severely misguided and hold, in spite of your better intentions, some views I would class as such.
+>     -  nobody is calling u a racist, nobody is saying all white people are racist.
+It's ofc tough when some of your race has historically been so racist, but this is not a reflection upon you, nor anyone else.
+>     -  **BUT** it is _wrong_ to try counteract the efforts of us now to try deal with the after-effects of white supremacy.
+Ideas don't just disapear, so **how the fucking fuck** is educating ppl about diversity and inclusion a "bad" thing?
 > - No offence, but remember that you have no personal experience with racism
 >   - when someone chooses to pick on you, or decides they dislike you, it has likely never been bc of your race
 >   - you've never had someone pass you in a corridor and whisper or yell a slur at you